ePages-de/epages-devportal/_posts/2019/2019-05-11-how-to-improve-your-components-with-react-hooks.md

 We can see that in the functional component, each logic is much more grouped together than in the class component.
 This not only makes our component easier to read top to bottom but also easier to extract logic from.

-#### Going Even Further
+#### Going Further

 Now that we have rewritten our component as a function, let's think about how we can improve it even further.

 Let's say we wanted to reuse some of our component logic in another place.
-We could decide to just copy and paste the logic we want to reuse, but React actually gives us a better way: Custom hooks.
+We could decide to just copy and paste the logic we want to reuse, but React now provides us with a better way: Custom hooks.
 Custom hooks allow you to extract your component logic into reusable functions.
 Here's how they would look for our `UserProfile` component:

 ```js
 function useUser(userId) {